This job search feature is for Premium Users.

 - Buy-side analysts develop investment strategies for companies that have a lot of money to invest.
-These companies, called institutional investors, include hedge funds, insurance companies, independent money managers, and nonprofit organizations with large endowments, such as some universities.
+These companies, called institutional investors, include hedge funds, insurance companies, independent money managers, nonprofit organizations with large endowments, private equity firms, and pension funds.

 - Sell-side analysts advise financial services sales agents who sell stocks, bonds, and other investments.

 Analysts may work for the business media or other research houses, which are independent from the buy and sell side.